seanpue/graphtransliterator/docs/bundled.rst

 Each bundled transliterators requires rigorous testing: every node and edge, as well as any onmatch rules, if applicable, must be visited.
-A separate subclass, :class:`CoverageTransliterator` (in `core.py`) of :class:`GraphTransliterator` is used during testing (see `tests/test_coverage.py`).
+A separate subclass, :class:`CoverageTransliterator` (in ```core.py``) of :class:`GraphTransliterator` is used during testing (see ``tests/test_coverage.py``).
 It logs visits to nodes, edges, and onmatch rules.
-The tests are found in a subdirectory of the transliterator called "tests" and consists of a YAML file consisting of a dictionary keyed from transliteration input to correct output, e.g.:
+The tests are found in a subdirectory of the transliterator named "tests".
+They are in a YAML file consisting of a dictionary keyed from transliteration input to correct output, e.g.:

 .. literalinclude:: ../graphtransliterator/transliterators/example/tests/example_tests.yaml
   :language: yaml
   :linenos:

-Once the checks are completed, the tests check that all components of the graph and all of the onmatch rules have been visited.
+Once the checks are completed, Graph Transliterator check that all components of the graph and all of the onmatch rules have been visited.

 Class Structure and Naming Conventions
 --------------------------------------